 The joy of change runs like a thread through your life.
 How do you manage to stay authentic?

 In my base I am extremely loyal to myself, I think in my deepest heart I am even a downright conservative person:

-I need my home, maintain my partnership and look after my family.
-Only when I have them do I feel ready for the next step of change, which I am always trying to do.
+I need my home, maintain my partnership, and look after my family.
+Only when I have them do I feel ready for the next step of change.
 I don't like stagnation.
 But I never completely reinvented myself in depth.
 Moni remains Moni.